 - a.
 Each proposer must qualify as a small business concern IAW 13 C.F.R §§ 701-705 at time of award and certify to this on the proposal Cover Sheet.
 SBIR/STTR eligibility requirements are unique and do not correspond to other small business programs (see Section 3.15 of this CSO).
 Proposers must meet eligibility requirements for Small Business Ownership and Control IAW 13 CFR § 121.702 and Section 4.4 of this CSO. - b.
-A minimum of one-half of the Phase II research and/or analytical must be conducted by the offeror.
+A minimum of two-thirds of the research and/or analytical work in Phase I must be conducted by the proposing firm.
+For Phase II, a minimum of one-half (50%) of the research and/or analytical work must be performed by the proposing firm.
 The percentage of work is measured by both direct and indirect costs. - c.
 Primary employment of the principal investigator must be with the small business firm at the time of the award and during the conduct of the proposed effort.
 Primary employment means more than one-half of the principal investigator's time is spent with the small business.
 Primary employment with a small business concern precludes full-time employment at another organization. - d.
-Phase II R/R&D work must be performed by the small business concern and its subcontractors in the U.S. - e.
+All Phase I and Phase II R/R&D work must be performed by the small business concern and its subcontractors in the U.S. - e.
 Benchmarks.
 Proposers with prior SBIR/STTR awards must meet two benchmark requirements for progress toward commercialization as determined by the Small Business Administration (SBA) on 1 June each year. - 1.
 For all proposers with greater than 20 Phase I awards over the past five fiscal years, excluding the most recent year (currently FY 2014-2018), the ratio of Phase II awards to Phase I awards must be at least 0.25. - 2.
 For all proposers with greater than 15 Phase II awards over the last ten fiscal years excluding the last two years (currently FY 2008-2018), the proposer must have received, to date, an average of at least \$100,000 of sales and/or investments per Phase II award received or have received a number of patents resulting from the SBIR work equal to or greater than 15% of the number of Phase II awards received during the period.